Skip to main content

 Contraception and emergency contraception for women

-Contraception is a method that women and men can use to prevent pregnancy.
-There are different types of contraception, both hormonal and non-hormonal, each with their own advantages and disadvantages.
-Emergency contraception is a solution to prevent pregnancy if you have had unprotected intercourse or if your normal method of contraception fails.
-This page will give you an in-depth understanding of the different contraceptive methods so you can make the best decision for your body and your health.
+Contraception refers to methods that women and men can use to prevent pregnancy.
+There are various forms of contraception, both hormonal and non-hormonal, each with its advantages and disadvantages.
+Emergency contraception is a solution to prevent pregnancy if you have had unprotected intercourse or if your usual method of contraception fails.
+This page will give you an in-depth understanding of the different methods of contraception, so you can make the best decision for your body and your health.

-Deciding on the right contraceptive method isn't always straightforward.
-That's why it's crucial to have an open and honest dialog with your doctor.
-By sharing details about your health history, daily routines, future plans and any concerns, a doctor can get a complete picture of what will work best for you.
+Making the decision about the right method of contraception is not always straightforward.
+Therefore, it is crucial to have an open and honest dialogue with your doctor.
+By sharing details about your health history, daily routines, future plans, and any concerns, a doctor can get a complete picture of what will work best for you.

-It's not only important to consider the effectiveness of a contraceptive method, but also how it fits into your daily routine, whether it has side effects you want to avoid and how it may affect your future fertility.
-For example, if you're someone who has difficulty remembering to take pills daily, a long-term method like an IUD or implant may be more appropriate.
+It is important not only to consider the effectiveness of a method of prevention, but also how it fits into your daily routine, whether it has side effects you want to avoid, and how it may affect your future fertility.
+For example, if you are someone who has difficulty remembering to take pills daily, a long-acting method such as an IUD or implant may be more appropriate.

-That's why it's so important to take the time to have a thorough conversation and ask any questions you may have.
+Therefore, it is so important to take the time for a thorough conversation and ask all the questions you may have.

 Hormonal and non-hormonal contraception